vygr/ChrysaLisp/README.md

 Linux, Windows machines and PI4's to create their own development network, which is pretty cool.

-ChrysaLisp uses a virtual CPU instruction set to eliminate the use of x64, ARM, RISV64, or VP64 native instructions.
+ChrysaLisp uses a virtual CPU instruction set to eliminate the use of x64, ARM64, RISCV64, or VP64 native instructions.
 Currently, it compiles directly to native code, but it has the capability to also be translated to byte code form and use runtime translation.

 To avoid the need for register juggling for parameter passing, all functions define their register interface, and parameter sources and destinations are